prakharsdev/DAFSA/README.md

-# Deterministic Acyclic Finite State Automaton(DAFSA)
+# Deterministic Acyclic Finite State Automaton(DAFSA) Rhymer

 In my implementation, I have used the concept of DAFSA to find out the characters that are responsible for rhyming from the list of rhyming words.
 For this, I have used "pronouncing" inbuilt python library that generates the list of rhyming words from the user input word.